Spring Cloud Vault supports at the basic level the generic secret

 credentials without further configuration.
 You can configure

-the property name by setting spring.cloud.vault.consul.token-property
+the property name by setting spring.cloud.vault.consul.token-property.

 spring.cloud.vault: consul: enabled: true role: readonly backend: consul token-property: spring.cloud.consul.token

-sets the property name in which the Consul ACL token is storedSpring Cloud Vault can obtain credentials for RabbitMQ.
+enabled setting this value to true enables the Consul backend config usagerole sets the role name of the Consul role definitionbackend sets the path of the Consul mount to usetoken-property sets the property name in which the Consul ACL token is storedSpring Cloud Vault can obtain credentials for RabbitMQ.

 The RabbitMQ integration requires the spring-cloud-vault-config-rabbitmq